opengauss-mirror/docs/content/en/docs/Developerguide/dolphin-character-processing-functions-and-operators.md

 1. The regexp, not regexp, and rlike operators are added.
 2. The locate, lcase, ucase, insert, bin, chara, elt, field, find_int_set, hex, space, and soundex functions are added.
 3. The performance of the length, bit_length, octet_length, convert, and format functions are modified.
+4. The XOR function of the ^ operator is added, and the LIKE BINARY/NOT LIKE BINARY operator is added.
+5. The LIKE/NOT LIKE operator is modified.

 -   bit\_length\(string\)